What is Facilitation?

 Content

 Facilitators can come from any background and a variety of experience levels.
-They demonstrate the following skills:
+A skilled facilitator can demonstrate the following capabilities (These questions and other tips come from ATD’s Facilitation in Action: Finding Your Authentic Training Style ):

 Facilitators can come from any background and a variety of experience levels.
-They demonstrate the following skills:
+A skilled facilitator can demonstrate the following capabilities (These questions and other tips come from ATD’s Facilitation in Action: Finding Your Authentic Training Style):

 Content